rrovetto/Ontology-Development-Guidelines/README.md

 - Identify and select supplemental tools: ontology engeineer tools, ontology development environments, automated reasoners, etc.
 NOTE: an example is the NEON Methodology.

-### 6. Research & Conceptual Analysis of the Subject/domain
+### 6. Research & Conceptual Analysis of the Target Subject-matter
 - Examine the target subject matter.
+Gain a big-picture understanding.
 Try to identify essential concepts, themes, challenges, etc.
-- Gain a big-picture understanding.
-- Identify generic knowledge or beliefs to be represented in the ontology.
-These are often statements of a broad or universal nature.
+- Identify generic knowledge, statements or beliefs to be represented in the ontology.
+These are often universal statements of a broad nature.

-### 7. List...
+### 7. List
-- Identify & list specific things in the universe of discourse you want the ontology to represent.
+- Identify & list specific things in the universe of discourse you want the ontology to represent, e.g., particulars objects, activities, etc.; categories of objects, activities, etc.
-- Identify & list concepts and terms needed to describe the things in universe of discourse.
+- Identify & list concepts and terms needed to either: (i) describe the things in universe of discourse, or (ii) described the concepts and terms themselves.
-- Create concepts and terms where needed.
+- Create concepts and terms where needed, e.g., where finer distinctions non-found in the domain literature are needed to ontologically model the domain.
-- For a candidate category, ask: is there a data element or dataset that can be annotated with this category?
-If not, then you may not need it (but it will be situational).
-- List statements of knowledge or belief to be represented in the ontology: this can take the form of a set of sentences describing some general rule, fact, principle, or aspect about the target domain and its contents.
+- List statements of knowledge or belief to be represented in the ontology.
+This may take the form of a set of sentences describing some general rule, fact, principle, or aspect about the target domain and its contents.
-- WHEN CREATING AN ONTOLOGY FOR A SPECIFIC DATABASE: list the key terms and pieces of knowledge found therein.
+- WHEN CREATING AN ONTOLOGY FOR A SPECIFIC DATABASE: list the key terms and pieces of knowledge found therein, e.g., database column/field and row names, etc. Analysis and discussion may be needed.
+- For a candidate category, ask: **_Is there a data element or dataset that can be annotated with this category?_** If not, then you may not need it (but it will be situational).

 ### 8. Definitions
-- Identify the intended meaning for each of the list of things, concepts and terms.
+- Identify or prescribe the intended meaning for each of the list of things, concepts and terms: determine the intended semantics for the ontology's terminology.
 	- You may begin with some intended meaning or concept, and the form a term that most clearly expresses it.
 - Research definitions (of key terms) from corpus material: dictionaries, academia, journal publications, subject-matter experts, etc.
 - Identify undefined (primitive) terms.
 - Write definitions in natural-language that most closely expresses that intended meaning.
 - For all primitive terms, state they are undefined, but also provide a clarifying note to provide the user with some sense of meaning.